zenoma/oauth-jwt-node/README.md

     The client will interact with the authentication server and service.

+## Executing the tests suites

+    ```bash
+    npm test
+    ```

 ## Note

-- Be sure that authentication server and service are both running before starting the client.
+- Be sure that authentication server and service are both running before starting the client or running the tests.